-Finding employment can be difficult, especially if you live in a rural part of Wales or in an area where the traditional industries have all but disappeared.
+While unemployment rates are relatively low (3.8% in August 2022), finding suitable employment can still be difficult, especially if you live in a rural part of Wales or in an area where the traditional industries have all but disappeared.

-Job security is mostly a thing of the past, with many having no alternative but to settle for short-term and zero-hour contracts.
+Job security is mostly a thing of the past, with many having no alternative but to settle for fewer hours than they need, short-term and zero-hour contracts.
 Young people, in particular, can find it hard to enter the career of their choice, or to find any permanent full-time work at all.

-While finding a job in the current economic environment may not be easy, there are certain things you can do to give yourself a better chance, like taking advantage of training opportunities or returning to education to get more qualifications.
+While finding your ideal job might not be easy, there are certain things you can do to give yourself a better chance, like taking advantage of training opportunities or returning to education to get more qualifications.

 Try not to get too hung up on what you really want to do.
 Careers Wales suggests you talk to others, don’t try to plan more than three to four years ahead and trust your instincts.